ga-holmes/nwtrace/README.md

 - [X] Travese networks and return subsets of connected features
 - [X] Add environment tools / library requirements
 - [X] Refactor to object form
+- [ ] Add capability to add new connections to a lookup table.
 - [ ] Add tools to verify spatial geometry
+- [ ] Add robust error handling
+- [ ] Refactor as module
 - [ ] Generalize to other use-cases
 - [ ] Add option to output to spatial data (apply the subnetwork to spatial data)
-- [ ] Refactor to proper library form
+- [ ] Interpret informal connected network from geospatial connections
 - [ ] Add adjacent QGIS plugin

 ---